mattharrison/Tiny-Python-3.6-Notebook/README.rst

  Tiny Python 3.6 Notebook
 ==========================

-This respository contains the text for the *Tiny Python 3.6 Notebook*.
+This repository contains the text for the *Tiny Python 3.6 Notebook*.

 .. figure::   img/tinypy36-iso.png
    :width: 50 %